YashM8/yashm8.github.io/_pages/about.md

 Applied AI-based drug discovery tools like AlphaFold and ProteinMPNN to optimize sequences and 3D structures of proteins and enzymes.
 These tools are used to help the company optimize its sequence for desired characteristics.

 Revamped automation systems for bioprocess engineering, eliminating control loop errors and enhancing system reliability by 100%.
 Engineered robust communication systems for sensors, pumps, motors, and valves.
-Developed an intuitive user interface and implemented cloud-based data backup solutions.}
+Developed an intuitive user interface and implemented cloud-based data backup solutions.

 Contributed to SEO efforts using Wix to enhance the company's online presence.